24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Don’t forget to visit the beaches!

-Overall, whether you enjoy the chilled-out city life, historical monuments or relaxing on the beach, Portimao is one of the best cities in Portugal.
+Overall, whether you enjoy the chilled-out city life, historical monuments, or relaxing on the beach, Portimao is one of the best cities in Portugal.

-Coimbra | Old Capital City of Portugal
+7. Coimbra | Old Capital City of Portugal

 By Or from My Path in the World

-Situated in the region of Central Portugal, the charming Coimbra can be visited either as a weekend getaway, a day trip from Porto, or a stop on a road trip (like a drive from Lisbon to Porto).
-It’s the fourth-largest city in the country, and it was even the capital of Portugal in the 12th and 13th centuries.
-To make the most of your trip, visit in spring or fall when the weather is pleasant and there are fewer tourists.
+Situated in the region of Central Portugal, charming Coimbra can be visited as a weekend getaway, a day trip from Porto, or a stop on a road trip (like a drive from Lisbon to Porto).
+It’s the fourth-largest city in the country and was even the capital of Portugal in the 12th and 13th centuries.

-Coimbra is particularly known for its UNESCO-listed university, which is the oldest in Portugal and one of the oldest in Europe (dating back to the 13th century).
+Coimbra is particularly known for its UNESCO-listed university, the oldest in Portugal and one of the oldest in Europe (dating back to the 13th century).
 You can climb its tower to get a panoramic view of the city, visit the Joanine Library, and wander around its botanical gardens and some of its courtyards.

-For well-located accommodation, stay at the cozy and affordable Sophia Residences.
 If you want to explore the city’s surroundings, nearby beautiful places you can visit include Porto, Leiria, Viseu, Aveiro, and Serra da Estrela Natural Park.

-Porto | Second largest city in Portugal
+8. Porto | Second largest city in Portugal

 By Emma from Travel on a Time Budget